 Scott Greeson is a singer/songwriter and entertainer who performs throughout Indiana and the Midwest.
-His original tunes are available on iTunes, Spotify and other music directories.
+His original tunes are available on iTunes, Spotify, Apple Play, and other music directories.

 Scott performs as a soloist or in a duo, trio or quartet with members of the band, Scott Greeson and Trouble With Monday.
 As a 7-piece, the band has performed at countless fairs, festivals and concert venues.

 The band has played the VIP stage prior to country acts such as Kenny Chesney, The Zac Brown Band and Brad Paisley, at Ruhoff Home Mortgage Music Center in Indianapolis (formerly Verizon, Klipsch and Deer Creek Music Center).

 In his Americana music, Greeson delivers an eclectic mix of story songs that bring together the sounds of John Mellencamp, Little Big Town, Lady Antebellum, Merle Haggard, Zac Brown Band, and several other artists.

 In live performances, you will also hear original tunes by the singer/songwriters in the band – Scott Greeson, Lee Anna Atwell, and Vickie Maris Greeson.

 Three- and four-part harmonies are a feature of the band.

 Greeson – acoustic guitar & harmonica; Lee Anna Atwell – piano; Vickie Maris Greeson – accordion & acoustic guitar; & Mark Molter – sax; are all vocalists in the band.

 They are joined by Kevin Ludwig on lead guitar, Greg Brassie on bass and Stan Wallace on drums.